jaybourasi/jaybourasi/README.md

 👋 Greetings!
 I’m Jay

-A passionate data analyst with expertise in SQL, Python (Pandas, Matplotlib, Seaborn, SciPy), Power BI, and Excel.
+A passionate data aspirant with expertise in SQL, Python (Pandas, Matplotlib, Seaborn, SciPy), Power BI, and Excel.
 I specialize in data cleaning, exploratory data analysis (EDA), and data visualization to derive meaningful insights from complex datasets.

 👀 I’m interested in...
 Data Analysis